Founders Hall and Innovation Hall

 The Hampl Engineering Workshop allows Engineering students to gain practical experience by applying principles taught in the classroom.

 Students are able to build prototypes of vehicles and structures and test basic engineering theories.
 The workshop contains basic tools for metal and wood works, such as hand drills, hacksaws and soldering equipment.

-The workshop, which is located adjacent to the Dalton L. McMichael Sr. Science Center, was made possible by a lead gift by Elon parents Bernhard and Carmen Hampl of New Canaan, Conn., and gifts from other parents.
+The workshop, which is located adjacent to the Dalton L. McMichael Sr. Science Center, Founders Hall, and Innovation Hall, was made possible by a lead gift by Elon parents Bernhard and Carmen Hampl of New Canaan, Conn., and gifts from other parents.

 To support Elon’s Engineering program, including the activities of the workshop and robotics lab, please contact the Office of University Advancement at 877-784-3566.